la-famiglia-jst2324/parma-mining-producthunt/README.md

 - [HTTPX](https://www.python-httpx.org/): HTTPX is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.
 - [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/): Beautiful Soup is a Python library for pulling data out of HTML and XML files.

+## Deployment

+The deployment of Parma Mining Modules are managed through a combination of Terraform for infrastructure management and GitHub Actions for continuous integration and delivery.
+Our deployment strategy ensures that our application is consistently deployed across different environments with high reliability and minimal manual intervention.

+### Infrastructure as Code with Terraform

+We use Terraform for defining, provisioning, and managing the cloud infrastructure required for Parma Mining Modules.
+Our Terraform configuration files are organized under the `terraform` directory, divided into different environments like staging (`staging`), and production (`prod`).
+Each environment has its own set of configurations and variables, ensuring isolation and control over different deployment stages.

+A pivotal aspect of our Terraform strategy is the use of a common module, which is housed in the `module` directory.
+This module encompasses the core infrastructure components that are shared across all environments.
+The utilization of a shared module ensures consistency and streamlines our infrastructure management.

+Each environment, staging and production, references this common `module` but with its own set of environment-specific configurations and variables.
+This structure ensures that each environment, while based on a common foundation, is independently configurable and isolated, thus providing precise control over the deployment in various stages.

+The application is containerized and deployed to **Google Cloud Run**, providing a scalable and serverless environment for running our APIs.
+This is defined in `service.tf`.

+### Continuous Deployment with GitHub Actions

+Our GitHub Actions workflow, defined in `.github/workflows/deploy.yml`, automates the deployment process.
+The workflow is triggered on pushes to the main branch and on published releases.
+It encompasses steps for:

+- Setting up the Google Cloud CLI and authenticating with Google Cloud services.
+- Building and pushing Docker images to Google Container Registry.
+- Executing Terraform commands (`init`, `plan`, `apply`) to deploy the infrastructure and services as per the Terraform configurations.
+- Environment-specific variables and secrets (like database passwords, API keys, etc.) are securely managed through GitHub Secrets and are injected into the deployment process as needed.

 ### Deployment Environments

 We maintain two primary environments for our application: